Travellers to Tanzania need to ensure that they have received all the necessary vaccinations before they embark on their trip.

 Please note: If you stop at an airport in Tanzania en route to another destination and leave the airport grounds, then proof of vaccination will be required by the Tanzanian officials.

 I hope that my insights help you travel safely through Tanzania.
-Remember: prevention is always better than finding a cure, so take care of yourself during your next East African journey.
+Remember: prevention is always better than finding a cure, so take care of yourself during your next East African journey and share your experience with us in the comments below.

 hI